Browse all plants

 • Plan pollination or companion context before planting; nearby varieties can matter for fruit set.

-This guide combines hardiness range, light, soil, water, harvest timing, traits, source listings, plant relationships, and quantitative planning metrics.
+This guide combines hardiness range, light, soil, water, harvest timing, traits, supplier links, plant relationships, and quantitative planning metrics.
 Pairings are screened for practical garden fit.

 Quantitative values use extension and botanical-reference ranges where available.
 For less-studied cultivars, similar crops fill gaps conservatively.
 Ranges are intentionally broad so the profile stays useful without pretending to be exact.

-Source listing: Stark Bro's.
+Supplier search: Stark Bro's.
 Search links are not paid placements unless explicitly marked; affiliate listings may earn a commission.
-Last reviewed: 2026-05-24.
+Last reviewed: 2026-05-31.